gdm413229/swwmgz_m/README.md

 ### Top left corner

 Message display.
 Can be configured to show different numbers of messages depending on whether the chat prompt is open.
 Chat messages take much longer to expire than others, so there's less of a chance to miss them, as they might pop back up when the less important ones expire.
-In multiplayer games, a full chat history can be read at any time in the **Demolitionist Menu**.
+A full chat history can be read at any time in the **Demolitionist Menu** (if there were any actual messages).
 Repeated messages are compressed with a multiplier suffix.

 ### Top right corner